vpmalley/tpblogr/README.md

 tpblogr
 =======

-small android app to blog on Traveller's point
+small android app to blog while on the road.